 Another complication is that as more people with an illness are studied, such as anxiety and depression, more variations and subtypes in symptoms and situations are included in the data and the less specific the findings are.

 Rare CNVs account for a very small percentage of autism cases.
 Several major variants are related to increased risk of schizophrenia but some of these are, also, related to autism, epilepsy and developmental intellectual disability.
 There are few in bipolar, depression, obsessive-compulsive disorder, attention deficit and anxiety.
+Some people have gone as far as saying that anxiety and depression may cause OCD-like behaviors.
+It is not yet known if there is an actual link between these factors, but there are ways to help treat people who may display these symptoms.
+Have a look at this information provided by The Renewed Freedom Center to learn more about this potential correlation and what types of treatments you can take to help you feel better.

 Genetic Studies That Provide Some Information